 Yes, there are different methods you can apply: you can add a hidden user to a conversation that’s never online you can use webhooks you can add admin email to the user you want to track (we support multiple emails) you can ‘abuse’ the email field and use an array [customerEmail, adminEmail] Click the link […]

 Yes, please click on the link below to learn how this is done. talkjs.com/docs/Customizations/HTML_Panels.html Side note We’ve noticed that there’s a practical limitation currently that reduces the effectiveness of HTML panels: If you use the Popup and have it in keepOpen mode (so the popup follows the user across sites), then the HTML Panel settings […]

 Yes, it is possible to use chatboxes or pop-up widgets for your chat.
 Click on the link below for more information on how to do this. talkjs.com/docs/Pick_a_Layout/Overview.html

 We advise that there are no more than 20 participants per group chat, however, if your use case requires more than this contact us to discuss your use case and options.

-Yes you can!
+Yes, you can!
 We’ve built Themes for this purpose.
-A theme is a CSS file with a limited set of properties, which allow you to tune the look and feel of the UI.
+A theme is a CSS file with a limited set of properties, which allows you to tune the look and feel of the UI.
 Think fonts, borders, colors, and so on.
 The core chat UI layout still stays the same, but you can make it fit […]

 Yes!
 TalkJS was designed mobile-first and works great on both mobile browsers and inside mobile apps.
 Inside a mobile app, it works inside a WebView component, which is available on all common mobile platforms.
 Mobile native SDKs are on our roadmap to make things even easier.
 We’d be happy to help out if needed!